 Gene Autry was a Texan who started appearing on the radio in 1928, singing harmless, romantic and humorous western songs, and soon developed his radio personality as The Singing Cowboy.
 He starred in his first serial in 1934, and was given the lead in The Phantom Empire in 1935.
 The reason he played himself was, according to legend, that producer Nat Levine was less than impressed with his acting skills.
 Legend also has it that he could barely stay upright in a saddle for close-ups, and was doubled by a stunt rider whenever he was supposed to do any serious riding.
 And to tell the truth, he isn’t much of an actor at this point in his career.
 But his boyish charm and babyface apple cheeks do win the viewer over on his side.
 Autry later went on to become one of America’s most iconic western heroes and one of the most influential country musicians.
 He is also remembered for his many recordings of Christmas songs – including the best known version of Rudolph the Red-Nosed Reindeer and Here Comes Santa Claus, which he wrote himself.
 He starred in 93 films and in 91 episodes of The Gene Autry Show.
 Autry is the only person to have five stars on the Hollywood Walk of Fame, one in each category – film, TV, radio, recording and live theatre.

 The best actor of The Phantom Empire by far is Frankie Darro, who despite his young age had already appeared in dozens of films and serials, and would go on to play minor or supporting roles in many A-films up until 1975.
-He is best known for providing the voice for Lampwick in Disney’s Pinochio (1940) and for being the actor inside Robby the Robot in the sci-fi classic Forbidden Planet (1956).
+He is best known for providing the voice for Lampwick in Disney’s Pinochio (1940) and for being the actor inside Robby the Robot in the sci-fi classic Forbidden Planet (1956, review).
 The Phantom Empire was the last of young Betsy King Ross’ three western serials.
 As a champion trick rider she was coaxed into acting by her father, but decided she didn’t want to be an actor, which was probably for the best, as she doesn’t impress in her spoken parts.
 But boy, could the girl ride.
 Some of the best parts of the film is seeing Darro and Ross do horse stunts together – Darro was also an acrobat and a trained horse rider, who would play jockeys in many films.
 Some of the action is downright stunning.

 The other actors are hardly worth mentioning, it suffices to say that they are either horribly stiff and amateurish or embarrassingly overacting.